-This school district is in Need-to-Resource-Capacity Group 4.
-This district is a rural district with high needs relative to local resource capacity.
+This school district is in Need-to-Resource-Capacity Group 5.
+This district has average needs relative to local resource capacity.

 A dropout is any student who left school prior to graduation for any reason except death and did not enter another school or approved high school equivalency preparation program.
 The dropout rate is calculated by dividing the total number of students who dropped out in a given year by the total fall enrollment in grades 9-12, including that portion of the ungraded secondary student enrollment that can be attributed to grades 9-12.